hawara-es/spanish-vat-numbers/README.md

-# Hawara :: Standard Codes
+# Hawara :: Spanish VAT Numbers

-This library provides validations for standard codes (like Spanish VAT numbers, or IBANs) in PHP.
+This library provides validations for Spanish VAT numbers in PHP.

 ## Usage